PsyanticY/vaultfs/README.md

 The intent for this package is to get secrets from the vault server if the secret is not found in the local path.

 Programms or human will expect files to be in the mountpoint, `vaultfs` will first fetch them from the vault and copy them to the local path, hitherto the system/programs/human can find the file in the expected destination.

+TODO:
+MAke sure the program checks vault for existing file for new version.
+Hardin the logging
+Implement rotating token and generating them from a role id. (maybe ?)